LibraryCarpentry/lc-second-website/_posts/2018/10/2018-10-24-two-thousand-twitter-followers.md

 By [Chris Erdmann](https://twitter.com/libcce)

 It’s time to celebrate a milestone.
-On <DATE>, the Library Carpentry Twitter account passed two thousand followers!
+On October 24th, 2018, the Library Carpentry Twitter account passed two thousand followers!
 We thought it would be a great opportunity to summarise our Twitter analytics.

 To start, here are our top 5 tweets by impressions since we created the account in May 2016: